Megyn Kelly Talks About Hosting ‘Today’ Show, Matt Lauer Calls Her ‘Remarkable’

-Megyn Kelly will host one of the Today segments on NBC and shares why she agreed to work on the morning program in a new interview.
+Megyn Kelly will host one of the Today segments on NBC, and the mainstream media star shared why she agreed to work on the morning program in a new interview.
 The former Fox News anchor will host one hour of the Today show in addition to having a daytime discussion program and hosting a Sunday night news magazine.
 She’ll also anchor breaking news and political events.

 Megyn Kelly says she’s able to spend more time with her kids working on Today.
 According to Closer, the job switch is helping her better take care of herself.